4:17pm Friday, brutal email

 KIN ALTERNATIVE · KIN AI APP ALTERNATIVE

 Kin's reviewers praise the journaling and the memory web.
-The complaints are consistent: it can't actually do anything, the memory breaks, and the paywall blew up the trust. heylife is built around the gap.
+The complaints are consistent: one voice gets repetitive, the memory breaks, and the paywall blew up the trust. heylife is built around the gap.

 | Kin | heylife.ai | |